 Glancing down at my watch, I saw it was still early.
 I would wait to call Pete.
 Yesterday, we had discussed him picking me up for a ride into Tucson.
 Weather forecasts were calling for up to a foot of snow up in Summerhaven (Mt.
 Lemmon) on Wednesday, so I was going to have Pete pick me up late Tuesday, resupply in Tucson on Wednesday, and recommence the hike up to Summerhaven, AZ on Thursday morning.
-This is commonly referred to as a zero day, implying we do nothing on that day.
-It should be called a 100% day instead.
+This is commonly called a zero-day, implying we do nothing on that day.
+However, it should be called a 100% day instead.
 Chores fill these days, and they are usually anything but slow.

-The early morning trail took me past Colosal Caves.
-This is a park that is hiker friendly, and provides the following:
+The early morning trail took me past Colossal Caves.
+This is a park that is hiker friendly and provides the following:

 - Packages held for hikers at the gift shop

 - Grill with hot foods

 I had not left a package at the park but planned to resupply in Summerhaven, AZ.
 In hindsight, I should have left a box at the park.
 Hiking from Patagonia, AZ, to Summerhaven, AZ is a heavy carry.
 I should have followed my initial plan to carry no more than five days of food.
 I typically like to keep my resupplies to 100 miles or less.
 This is especially the case at the beginning of the hike, where I usually adjust to altitude and terrain.